 James Longacre designed the Indian Head Cent which is actually a representation of Liberty wearing an Indian headdress.
 Indian Head Cents are one of the most popular of all U.S. coins!

-Well struck with flashy original mint luster and spot-free surfaces.
+Well struck and nearly mark-free with original lustrous surfaces.

 Sharply struck with reflective fields and flashy copper-nickel tan brilliance.

 Well struck with rich lustrous surfaces and excellent eye appeal.

 Full radiant copper-tan mint luster with subtle violet-green hue and no spotting or significant abrasions.
 The strike is very bold and the overall eye appeal is outstanding.

 Flashy copper-nickel luster with a faint multi-color patina.
 A pleasing example of this scarce early proof.